lokranjanp/reddit_memesite/README.md

 - Upon visiting `http://localhost:5000`, the application will fetch and display a random meme from Reddit.
 - The meme will be automatically refreshed every 30 seconds.
-- Each time a new meme is displayed, the flipping counter for memes viewed increments by 1.

 ## Deployment